“We assess all of our recommendations independently. If you make a purchase through the links we provide, we may earn a commission.”

 Pros

-- ✔ Stainless steel inner pot
+• ✔ Durable stainless steel inner pot that’s dishwasher-safe

-- ✔ Easy-to-use digital control panel
+• ✔ Easy-to-use digital control panel with clear preset programs

 Cons